Rotvig/HarakaMQ/README.md

 # Message Broker

 Start up the Broker by building the MessageBroker project, and runs it with the command "dotnet HarakaMQ.MessageBroker.dll".
+When running in a cluster setup have a seperate folder with the builded dll's for each broker you have.
 Remember to add a "settings.json" file in the running directory with this content:

 ```json